-Entry information – Currently there are restrictions for entry into the U.S., like for many countries, due to COVID-19.
-Prior to purchasing your flight arrangements, please review the most current information regarding these travel restrictions.
-Please see the U.S. Department of State travel information and/or seek information from your local embassy or consulate.
+Currently, there are restrictions for entry into the U.S. for many countries due to COVID-19.
+Prior to making flight arrangements, students should review the most current information regarding these travel restrictions.
+Students can review the U.S. Department of State travel information or seek information from their local embassy or consulate.
 Entry restrictions continue for students coming to the U.S. from China.
-Students coming from the Schengen area of Europe, which was previously restricted, now are able to enter.
-Please see this link regarding the exception for students.
+Students coming from the Schengen area of Europe, which was previously restricted, are now able to enter.
+There are exceptions for students.

-Effective Jan.
-26, the Centers for Disease Control and Prevention (CDC) will require all air passengers entering the U.S. to present a negative COVID-19 test, taken within three calendar days of departure, or proof of recovery from the virus within the last 90 days.
+The Centers for Disease Control and Prevention (CDC) requires all air passengers entering the U.S. to present a negative COVID-19 test, taken within three calendar days of departure, or proof of recovery from the virus within the last 90 days.
 Airlines must confirm the negative test result or proof of recent recovery for all passengers prior to boarding.
 Airlines must deny boarding of passengers who do not provide documentation of a negative test or recovery.

 CommUNITY, the student newsletter, is sent to undergraduate students via email Mondays, Wednesdays, and Thursdays.

 Saint Mary's continues to house students in double or single occupancy rooms while following Minnesota Department of Health recommendations.
 We have spread students out to reduce the number of students using shared bathrooms, and rooms are reconfigured so beds meet social distancing requirements.
 Lounge spaces have been returned to their original configurations, but students must observe physical distancing of 6 feet when using lounges.
 Cardio rooms in residence halls are open.
 All students must wear a mask when using the equipment and clean equipment before and after use.